Why work in Scotland?

 Living in Scotland

 At school in Greece I learnt English and German so the language barrier hasn’t ever been an issue for me.
-Since moving to Scotland, I’ve lived in Edinburgh, St Andrews and now Glasgow.
+Since moving to Scotland, I’ve lived in Edinburgh, St Andrews, Glasgow and I have now bought a house in Larbert where I live with my wife and son.

 One of the big benefits for me is being able to enjoy city life, but I love being able to escape to the countryside in around 30 minutes when I want to.
 I have an annual pass for Historic Scotland so am looking forward to exploring more castles in the coming months.

-I feel very settled in Scotland and knew after just one month that I wanted to stay here with my girlfriend, who has also come over from Greece.
+I feel very settled in Scotland and knew after just one month that I wanted to stay here with my girlfriend (now wife), who has also come over from Greece.
+I love it here so much that I have applied for British citizenship!